odedmasala/masala-media-app/README.md

 ## Contact

-If you have any questions or suggestions for the Masala Media project,
+If you have any questions or suggestions for the Masala Media project, feel free to contact me via email at [your-email-address] or on social media at [your-social-media-handle].
+I am always open to feedback and suggestions for improving the project.